-As a medical and surgical practice, Affiliated Dermatology® remains open and committed to providing essential dermatology services.
+As a medical and surgical practice, Affiliated Dermatology® is open and committed to providing dermatological services.
 In order to safely accommodate our skin cancer and medical patients, we are taking the necessary precautions to maintain a safe environment at our practice, including checking the temperatures and personal health of our staff and patients daily.

 How AffDerm is being proactive.